Okay, have you noticed how technology is running everything these days?

 3. TheVerge

-What it’s about: The Verge is fashionable and free-thinking; it is the place where technology, culture, and design meet.
+What it’s about: The Verge is fashionable and free-thinking; it’s where technology, culture, and design meet.
 They have an insightful set of articles, their videos are the best, and their approach to the future of tech is a thrill.
-It is the place where you read one story and then find yourself in a rabbit hole of gadget reviews, sci-fi think pieces, and stories on digital design.

 4. VentureBeat

 What it’s about: VentureBeat is a tech site that takes things seriously, in a good way.
-It goes in-depth into artificial intelligence, enterprise technology, and trends, and yet it does not make it seem overwhelming.
-It is the destination of choice by developers, investors, and tech-savvy readers looking to cut through the clutter and get more meaningful tech news.
+It goes in-depth into artificial intelligence, enterprise technology, and tech trends, and yet it does not make it seem overwhelming.

 Who’s it for: Enterprise tech professionals, AI researchers, and business-focused readers.
 A solid choice for product managers, developers, and investors who want to cut through the hype and focus on meaningful innovation.